Heterogeneity in ordered choice models: A review with applications to self-assessed health

 MetadataShow full item record

-Discrete variables that have an inherent sense of ordering across outcomes are commonly found in large data sets available to many economists, and are often the focus of research.
-However, assumptions underlying the standard ordered probit (which is usually used to analyse such variables) are not always justified by the data.
-This study provides a review of the ways in which the ordered probit might be extended to account for additional heterogeneity.
-Differing from other reviews in scope, application and relevance in economic settings, a series of issues pertaining to choices of variables, and the economic assumptions underlying each model are discussed in the context of measuring the underlying health of respondents.
-The models are applied to a wave of the household, income and labour dynamics in Australia survey, in order to check the appropriateness of such assumptions in an applied context.
+Discrete variables that have an inherent sense of ordering across outcomes are commonly found in large datasets available to many economists, and are often the focus of research.
+However, assumptions underlying the standard Ordered Probit (which is usually used to analyse such variables) are not always justied by the data.
+This study provides a review of the ways in which the Ordered Probit might be extended to account for additional heterogeneity.
+Diering from other reviews in scope, application and relevance in economic settings, a series of issues pertaining to choices of variables, and the economic assumptions underlying each model are discussed in the context of measuring the underlying health of respondents.
+The models are applied to a wave of the Household, Income and Labour Dynamics in Australia survey, in order to check the appropriateness of such assumptions in an applied context.

 Showing items related by title, author, creator and subject.

 Development of an analytical solution for the parallel second order reaction scheme for chlorine decay modellingJabari Kohpaei, Ahmad (2010)Chlorine is broadly used for water disinfection at the final stage of water treatment because of its high performance to inactivate pathogenic microorganisms, its lower cost compared to other well-known disinfectants and ...

 Lawrence, Shane Michael (2011)Multiferroic materials have recently begun to attract significant scientific interest due to their potential applications in the design of modern electronic devices.
 Currently, the magnetic properties of materials form ...

 Amiri, Amirpiran (2013)The alumina industry provides the feedstock for aluminium metal production and contributes to around A$6 billion of Australian exports annually.
 One of the most energy-intensive parts of alumina production, with a strong ...